“In questions of power then, let no more be heard of confidence in man, but bind him down from mischief by the chains of the Constitution.”

 They are also critical in being able to make an informed opinion on the candidates we select to represent us in office and the legislation that is passed.
 In our society, politics has been boiled down to a sports like mentality.
 People pick either a Democrat or a Republican and then cheer their “team” in the elections.
 This, sadly, is the problem with the direction of our nation.
 People no longer seek knowledge or have political discussions beyond typical partisan talking points.

-That is why “Wake Up And Smell The Freedom” was started, to provide information and encourage people to begin viewing and discussing politics from a Constitutional standpoint as well viewing things through the lens of Liberty instead of partisan politics.
+That is why “Wake Up And Smell The Freedom” was started, to provide information and encourage people to begin viewing and discussing politics from a Constitutional standpoint as well as viewing things through the lens of Liberty instead of partisan politics.
 Start a discussion group in your area to give people an environment to openly ask questions and discuss without having to feel silly, ashamed, or embarrassed.
 Try to make the environment as friendly and laid back as possible and keep discussions topic driven and not partisan driven.
 Many people are surprised that the answers too many of the questions above and many other questions are really not that difficult if you have just some basic understandings.
-So, come join us and make some great friends along the way as we journey down the path of knowledge.
+So, join us in learning and maybe make some great friends along the way as we journey down the path of liberty and knowledge.